janus-idp/backstage-showcase/showcase-docs/getting-started.md

       - package: './dynamic-plugins/dist/janus-idp-backstage-plugin-analytics-provider-segment'
         disabled: false
 ```

-NOTE: If the `analytics-provider-segment` plugin is already present in your ConfigMap file, set the value of the `plugins.disabled` parameter to `true` to disable telemetry, or `false` to enable it.

 Set the value of the `dynamicPluginsConfigMapName` parameter to the name of the `ConfigMap` file in your `Backstage` custom resource: